 Those determined to buy a plastic Eiffel Tower or other kitschy souvenir, will find tourist tat plentiful along rue de Rivoli.
 Those looking for something a bit different to take home should visit the La Plaque Emaillées in Filles-du-Calvaire for a taste of turn-of-the-century Parisian Art Nouveau.

 Parisians buy most of their food from speciality stores such as bakeries and butcheries, which stock pastries, cheeses or pâtés to die for.
 The open-air markets are a fantastic place to find flowers, produce and clothing.
 These are frequented by most of the locals.
 Paris also offers a wealth of window-shopping opportunities, making it the ultimate destination for the discerning consumer.

 Most shops open between 9 and 10am, and close at 7 or 8pm.
-France levies a sales tax of between 5-17 percent, depending on what you are buying.
-There is a refund scheme for non-EU residents if you spend €176 or more in one shop.
+France levies a sales tax of between 5.5 percent and 33 percent, depending on the merchandise.
+There is a VAT refund scheme for non-EU visitors, but conditions apply.